randomtruffles/Dominion_League/rules.md

 <a name="4.10.2"></a>4.10.2.
 If you feel that an opponent is playing especially slowly, consider politely requesting that they play more quickly, or reaching out to a moderator.

 ### <a name="4.11"></a>4.11.
+Suspending games

+If you or your opponent have connection issues, or otherwise cannot continue a game (e.g. due to connection issues or time constraints), you should suspend the game.
+Note the game ID and use the Load Old Game button to reload the same game another time.

+<a name="4.11.1"></a>4.11.1.
+Prior to resuming a suspended game, you may not load the game by ID, practice the kingdom, discuss it with other players, or otherwise study the game.

+### <a name="4.11"></a>4.11.
 Abandoning games

 In the rare event of a game which must be abandoned, you should play a new game in its place.
 Abandoned games do not count toward match completion or match score.